 In May 1780 he was ordered to raise a broad pennant aboard the Thunderer with his kinsman, Captain Robert Boyle Nicholas, and he was placed in command of a troop convoy that was to be sent out to the Leeward Islands to reinforce Admiral Sir George Rodney.
 Unfortunately contrary winds delayed his sailing for three months and the force did not arrive until July, whereupon he was detached under the orders of Rear-Admiral Joshua Rowley to join Vice-Admiral Sir Peter Parker at Jamaica.

-The Thunderer was a member of Rear-Admiral Joshua Rowley’s squadron of seven sail of the line when she was lost without trace off the north-east coast of San Domingo in the hurricane of 4-12 October 1780.
+The Thunderer was a member of Rear-Admiral Joshua Rowley s squadron of seven sail of the line when she was lost without trace off the north-east coast of San Domingo in the Great Hurricanes of October 1780.
 Any hopes that the ship may have survived were quashed in 1781 when it was legally declared that she had foundered with the loss of all hands.